-Communication overseen by and letter signed by HOY/phase leader/senior leader (depending on size of school).
+Communication overseen by and letter signed by Head Teacher.
 Any interventions implemented.
-DSL continues to review any safeguarding concerns Log on CPOMS application forms.
+DSL continues to review any safeguarding concerns Log on CPOMS No improvement improvement

+Letter 2: Meeting with Parent, Head Teacher/Attendance Officer

+Attendance monitored - if continues to drop after 2 weeks of monitoring, Head Teacher/Attendance Officer to contact EWO regarding next steps.

+School attendance review meeting (SARM) Action Plan - signed by parents.
+May include review of interventions, referrals to agencies such as early help, completion of CELT and County PTT application forms.
 Record on CPOMS.
 Update PMOOE

-Letter 2: Meeting with Parent, Head of Year/ phase lead/ PSA/ Senior Leader for attendance

-Attendance monitored - if continues to drop after 2 weeks of monitoring, senior leader responsible for attendance/attendance officer/HOY depending on school to contact EWO regarding next steps.

-School attendance review meeting (SARM) Action Plan -signed by parents.
-May include review of interventions, referrals to agencies such as early help, completion of CELT and County PTT